 The day after the wedding, another set of guests from America arrived.
 Bro.
 Joe Head, who pastors the Winton Place Baptist Church in Cincinnati, came with his wife Carolyn, and Joshua and Sabrina Johnson.
 We enjoyed having them – but I fear their trip won’t go down in their memory as an unqualified time of joy.
 Sickness and accidents plagued their time with us and they experienced the Thai medical system from the inside.
 All but Sister Head made at least one trip to the doctor, and even she spent a couple of days laid up from a bicycle wreck.

 Next on the agenda came a trip to Bangkok for an educators’ conference for Accelerated Christian Education (ACE), the curriculum we use for our kids.Paul and I flew there and spent a day sight-seeing before the conference.
 I made a major error in pla

 Soon after we returned, there was the end of school rush as kids took tests and finished school projects.
 Some finished before others, so Andy left first (with medicine packed and double-checked).
 Then Jay and Bang departed.
 Molly and Danny stayed an extra couple of days to see William graduate.

 And what a blessing that was!
 He is the first of our kids to complete high school.
 That diploma will open many doors for him.
-He is considering options for more education now, perhaps at a nearby university.
+He is considering options for more education now,

 Now life is settling down — a little.
 There is still Thai class for me, visits to the villages every Sunday, preachers’ training next week, and school to finish up for Moses and Nora.
 Kimmy is dreading the day everyone leaves and the house is quiet.
 Me?
 I think I can handle it!
 Seriously, I know I will be ready and eager for them to come back and to start on a new school year.